Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Method

 \section{Method}

-We present a storage-efficient deformable 3DGS compression framework that combines STP to reduce deformable primitives with MHCM for compressing multiscale hexplanes.
-For further optimization, the framework employs entropy-constraint SH compression and adaptive quantization to tailor the quantization of different plane types.
-We begin with an introduction to our pruning strategy, i.e., STP, in Sec. \ref{STP}, followed by a detailed description of our deep context model and its coding process, i.e., MHCM, in Sec. \ref{context}.
+We present Light4GS, a storage-efficient deformable 3DGS compression framework that combines STP to reduce deformable primitives with MHCM for compressing multiscale hexplanes, as shown in Fig. \ref{overview}.
+We first present modifications to the vanilla 4DGS representation in Sec. \ref{modquery}.
+Then, we introduce our pruning strategy, i.e., STP, in Sec. \ref{STP}, followed by a detailed description of our deep context model and its coding process, i.e., MHCM, in Sec. \ref{context}.
 The remaining sections address our optimization techniques and loss functions.